rjetalpuria-paramount/GenAIProject/README.md

     `DB_USERNAME` # username
     `DB_PASSWORD` # password
     ```
-   - The project uses the DB to store chat history via Spring's JdbcChatMemory, and Spring expects `ai_chat_memory` table to be present in the database.
+   - The project uses the DB to store chat history via Spring's JdbcChatMemory, and Spring expects `spring_ai_chat_memory` table to be present in the database.
      - Run the following SQL query to set up the table:
        ```sql
-       CREATE TABLE ai_chat_memory (
+       CREATE TABLE spring_ai_chat_memory (
          "id" SERIAL NOT NULL,
          "conversation_id" VARCHAR(40),
          "content" TEXT NOT NULL,